 - Representation of an investment advisory firm in equity private placements and formations of strategic alliances

-- Representation in a NASD-traded company in a public rights offering of securities
+- Representation in an NASD-traded company in a public rights offering of securities

 - Local counsel to a public company in a $100 million debt offering

-In 2010, I was a candidate in North Carolina for the United States Senate.
-Prior to that, I was a partner at two large law firms in North Carolina, and the co-founder of a boutique law firm located in Raleigh and Durham, North Carolina.
-I began my legal career as a law clerk for Associate Justice Henry E. Frye of the North Carolina Supreme Court.
+In 2010, he was a candidate in North Carolina for the United States Senate.
+Before that, Ken was a partner at two large law firms in North Carolina, and the co-founder of a boutique law firm in Raleigh and Durham, North Carolina.
+He began his legal career as a law clerk for Associate Justice Henry E. Frye of the North Carolina Supreme Court.

 Community & Professional